big-bill/Abstract-File-Filter/README.md

 # Abstract-File-Filter
 ### Project 3 for COP 2228

 I really liked this project.
 The abstract file filter class was simple to make and I never really had any issues.
 I also included a decryption subclass (might as well if there's an encryption one) that will decipher encrypted files.
 Nothing extraordinary.
-Only thing I would have done different was probably make the naming of the file names shorter and maybe add exception handling in places.
+Only thing I would have done differently was probably make the naming of the file names shorter and maybe add exception handling in places.
 The problem statement asked for a copy of the original to always be made, so the directory can become cluttered after a few uses.

 Project 3 description: